Sascha37/super-mario-motion/README.md

 - Start the program (either from source code or the standalone application).
 - Select the version of the game you want to play (web or original).
-- Select between `Simple` (designed to be used while sitting) or `Full-body`-mode (designed to be used while standing).
+- Select between `Simple` (designed to be used while sitting) or `Full-body ' mode (designed to be used while standing).
 - Inputs can only be sent to the game if the window of the game is in focus and the `Send Inputs` checkbox has been checked.

 **For more information please press the `Help`-Button or [open this file](https://github.com/Sascha37/super-mario-motion/blob/main/docs/help/help_page.pdf)**